Cloud Platforms

 Overview

 • IaaS (Infrastructure as a Service): Provides virtualized computing resources such as servers, storage, and networking.
-Users manage applications, operating systems, and middleware.
+Users manage applications, operating systems, and middleware124.

 • PaaS (Platform as a Service): Offers a platform for developing, running, and managing applications without managing the underlying infrastructure.
-It includes tools for development and deployment.
+It includes tools for development and deployment134.

 • SaaS (Software as a Service): Delivers software applications over the internet, eliminating the need for local installation and maintenance.
-The vendor manages everything.
+The vendor manages everything235.

 Key Features and Use Cases